 The birthplace of Buddha

 He became known as the Lord Buddha, and his birthplace in Lumbini became one of the most important Buddhist pilgrimage sites in the world, with well over a million visitors every year.
-The village itself is a complex of shrines, monasteries artwork dedicated to Buddha, and visitors can see the Lumbini garden where Maya Devi gave birth to the boy that would become Lord Buddha.
+The village itself is a complex of shrines, monasteries, and artwork dedicated to Buddha, and visitors can see the Lumbini garden where Maya Devi gave birth to the boy who would become Lord Buddha.

-Interestingly, Hindus also revere Lord Buddha, regarding him as the 9th reincarnation or Lord Vishnu – a god in their own religion.
+Interestingly, Hindus also revere Lord Buddha, regarding him as the 9th reincarnation of Lord Vishnu – a god in their own religion.

 It’s a fascinating, peaceful and deeply spiritual place, whether you follow Buddhism or not.
 Pilgrims walk next to the origins of their religion, whilst Buddhist monks debate and meditate in the shade of the trees and fluttering prayer flags.